 I've been following the voting for John Axford's 2011 closer music closely now for a couple of weeks and now it is down to the final four.
 Each choice offers its owns benefits and each choice has its drawbacks, but they are all decent.
 The thing is that this is a really important decision.
 John Axford is 28 years old and if all goes well he could end up being the Brewers closer for the next 5-10 years.
 We could be stuck with this song for a long, long time.
 That's why it's important that we choose it ourselves and because I did such a good job when I personally selected Todd Coffey's entrance music, you should do what I say because I know my stuff.

 What we should be looking for is a song that won't get old, but also a song that builds us up to a point where we want to scream our brains out.
 Something that gets the adrenaline pumping for the final three outs so we can get the win and go drink some more.
 That's what it's all about.
 Now, let's see what we're working with.
-Continue reading »
+Read the rest of this entry »

 We now take a break from gloating about SINGLE HANDEDLY changing Todd Coffey's entrance music to talk about Prince Fielder.